bndtools/bnd/README.md

 All code is Apache 2.0 Licensed so you can do what you want with the source code.

 ## API
-though I am usually pretty good at backward compatibility, there is no guarantee.
+Though I am usually pretty good at backward compatibility, there is no guarantee.
 This is an unpaid project and one of the most annoying thing of work is being backward compatible on the Java API when you know a better way to do it.
 Properties will be backward compatible if there is any possibility.
 So be aware, its ok to use this package but do not complain